secureworks/dalton/README.rst

      and DAQ wasn't introduced until Snort 2.9.
 Dalton Agents for older Snort versions (e.g. 2.4) have been written in the past but are not part of this open source release.
-However, if there is a demand for such support, then adding it will be reconsidered.
+However, if there is a demand for such support, then adding support for older Snort versions will be reconsidered.

 #. | **Are other sensor engines supported such as Bro?**
    | No; currenlty only Suricata and Snort are supported.